By Alice Hart

 Thyme roast cherries

 Serves 6-8 as an accompaniment

-This can be used as a pie filling, a topping for yoghurt or granola, an accompaniment to crème brûlée or panna cotta, or a flavouring for ice cream, as in the recipe, below right.
+This can be used as a pie filling, a topping for yogurt or granola, an accompaniment to crème brûlée or panna cotta, or a flavoring for ice cream, as in the recipe, below.